 Theft of medical instruments is another reason why healthcare asset tracking is used.
 The NHS, for example, loses £13 million worth of hospital equipment each year.
 In Germany, a recent incident saw almost 50,000 disposable face masks stolen from the logistics centre for Cologne’s medical clinics.

-Healthcare asset tracking devices have a much better insight into all the critical mobile assets across facilities than an excel spreadsheet can.
-From patient beds and wheelchairs to defibrillators, ventilators and other vital pieces of equipment, with smart medical asset management, you can track, monitor and recover your stolen goods much faster.
-Smarter Technologies’ smart medical asset management solutions also provide an SOS service and panic buttons, which send immediate alerts to a mobile device in the event of an emergency.
+Healthcare asset tracking devices provide much better insight into all the critical mobile assets across facilities than an Excel spreadsheet.
+From patient beds and wheelchairs to vital pieces of equipment, with smart medical asset management, you can track, monitor and recover your stolen goods much faster.
+The smart medical asset management solutions from Smarter Technologies Group also provide an SOS service and panic buttons, which send immediate alerts to a mobile device in the event of an emergency.

-Healthcare asset tracking will also allow your business to take accurate stock calculations – assisting hospital managers in making better-informed purchasing decisions.
+Healthcare asset tracking also allows for accurate, precise stock calculations – assisting hospital managers in making better-informed purchasing decisions.
 By recognising which assets are not being used effectively, hospitals will reduce unnecessary expenditures by phasing out unused pieces of equipment, freeing up financial resources to stock high-demand, vital supplies.

 With IoT sensors, the equipment’s condition can also be monitored for any damage or dysfunction so that it can be replaced timeously.
 For example, a microscope that is properly maintained can last for up to fifteen years, but this lifespan is reduced to only eight years if it is not looked after.
 Tracking these assets will help to alert you of any preventative maintenance that needs to be carried out, helping to potentially double the lifespan of your assets.

 These sensors can also be utilised to ensure medical supplies are kept at optimal storage conditions.
-By giving hospitals and other healthcare facilities the ability to continuously monitor the temperature and humidity of their pharmaceutical products, it will help to minimise any immediate problems that may arise if there are issues with the building’s HVAC system.
+By giving hospitals and other healthcare facilities the ability to monitor the temperature and humidity of their pharmaceutical products, it will help to minimise any immediate problems that may arise from temperature fluctuations throughout the supply chain.